Bahria Town Karachi

 Bahria Town Karachi is a privately owned gated suburb just off the M-9 Motorway northeast of Karachi, Pakistan.
 The suburb is being developed by the Bahria Town Group, and occupies over 46000 acre.
 Construction started in 2014 and will continue.

-The community includes the Grand Jamia Mosque, which is the world's third largest mosque, and the Rafi Cricket Stadium, the country's largest, designed by GMW Architects.
+The community includes the Grand Jamia Mosque, which is planned to be the world's third largest, and the Rafi Cricket Stadium, the country's largest, designed by GMW Architects.
 Bahria Town has the Danzoo which is the largest zoo in Karachi.
 It has Bahria Adventura which is the largest theme park in Karachi.
 It has multiple schools, colleges, universities, hospitals, parks, monuments, cinemas and shopping malls.
 The community is divided by the 25 km, 400 ft, 18-lane, Jinnah Avenue.
 The community will be energy independent with a coal-fired and an LNG-powered electricity generation plant, in partnership with K-Electric.
 It is also home to a 36-hole United States Golf Association standard golf course.